-Having worked as a magazine journalist and also run fashion social media accounts for super-retailer Marks & Spencer, I know a thing or two about how to get stylish clothes on a shoestring.
+Having worked as a magazine journalist and also run fashion social media accounts, I know a thing or two about how to get stylish clothes without having to create a hole in your bank account Link opens in a new window.
 But what’s really worth spending money on?
 And where can you make the savviest savings?
-The truth is: it’s down to a mixture of being in the know about the best deals and discount codes out there; understanding where on the high street to find the gems; and knowing how to make low-price clothes look more expensive than they really are.
 I’ve put together this guide on how to look expensive on a budget, to help you get started…

 Prices aren’t always equal